When it comes to FIFA 20 Career Mode, most players might look to build their attack first and worry about the rest of the squad later.

 One English option you could go for without breaking the bank is Manchester United’s CDM James Garner.

-The 18-year-old has decent all-round stats for his overall rating of 65, including 65 short passing and 63 standing tackle.
+The 19-year-old has decent all-round stats for his overall rating of 65, including 65 short passing and 63 standing tackle.
 The biggest point of interest on the Englishman’s profile is his potential of 84, meaning he can turn into a gem if you get him early on.
-Garner is initially valued at £850k and Man Utd won’t take that, but you can still persuade them with around 950k, just shy of the £1m mark.
+Garner is initially valued at £1.1m but Man Utd will accept a cheeky £990k to keep you under the limit.

 Oliver Skipp (Tottenham Hotspur)